ozby/simplebackend/README.md

 Currently, only Google Sign-In is supported.
 The client should acquire a JWT from Google and that JWT should be set in the 'Authorization' header
 (as "Bearer ...").
 In your application, you can access a UserIdentity object which will contain "subject" from the JWT.
-Most applications will want to have more information about the user than that, so they will have a User model that corresponds to the subject.
+Most applications will want to have more information about the user than that, so you will probably want to have a User model that corresponds to the subject.

 ### Authorization

-You must provide an implementation of the IEventAuthorizer interface so that SimpleServer knows if the user is authorized to create events.
+SimpleBackend includes a rule engine which makes it easy to implement an attribute-based access control (ABAC).
+By default, both reads and events are denied, so you need to add rules that explicitly allows users to do stuff.

+ABAC is quite flexible and can easily be used to only check for roles if you prefer role-based access control (RBAC).

-When it comes to reading data, it is recommended that your views should wrap the data in an Auth object.
-This way the authorization must be explicit, so you cannot forget to authorize queries.
+It is recommended that your views should not return the data directly but wrap it in an ReadModelAuthorizer object.
+This way you cannot forget to authorize queries.
 See the examples for details how it can be used.

-There are many ways you can implement authorization.
-One straight forward way is Role Based Access Control where you check if a specific role is stored on a
-User model.
-Just remember to verify updates on the User model so that the user cannot set the roles himself.

 ## What if I need more than SimpleBackend can provide?

-It is possible to provide custom queries and modifications when configuring SimpleBackend, giving you full control.
+It is possible to provide custom GraphQL queries and modifications when configuring SimpleBackend, giving you full control.